eldstal/CTF/README.md

                         Load a configuration file.
   --url URL, -u URL     URL to scoreboard.
 See backend list for specifics.
   --auth AUTH, -a AUTH  Auth token for scoreboard.
 See backend list for specifics.
+  --username USERNAME, -U USERNAME
+                        Username for scoreboard.
+See backend list for specifics.
+  --password PASSWORD, -P PASSWORD
+                        Password for scoreboard.
+See backend list for specifics.
   --focus-teams [FOCUS_TEAMS [FOCUS_TEAMS ...]], -t [FOCUS_TEAMS [FOCUS_TEAMS ...]]
                         One or more team names (regex) to always show --max-length MAX_LENGTH